anthem-ai/causalforge/docs/source/user_guide/Loading_Causal_RW_Benchmarking_Datasets.rst

--  **real-world datasets**: these datasets are real datasets; they are typically observational and obey to the FPCI, hence, they don’t come with counterfactuals; as a conseguence, it should not be possible to do causal model validation on this kind of daatsets, although they are people who adopt associational metrics (e.g. accuracy or auROC) pretending they are proxies of causal metrics like PEHE (Precision in Estimation of Heterogeneous Effect) or ATE (Average Treatment Effect) MAE (Mean Absolute Error), which, on the contrary, requires counterfactuals for computation;
+-  **real-world datasets**: these datasets are real datasets; they are typically observational and obey to the FPCI, hence, they don’t come with counterfactuals; as a conseguence, it should not be possible to do causal model validation on this kind of datsets, although there are people who adopt associational metrics (e.g. accuracy or auROC) pretending they are proxies of causal metrics like PEHE (Precision in Estimation of Heterogeneous Effect) or ATE (Average Treatment Effect, which, on the contrary, require counterfactuals;

--  **benchmarking datasets**: these datasets can be either simulations or combinations of real-world datasets and RCTs, and **they come with counterfactuals**; they can be used to do causal model validation.
+-  **benchmarking datasets**: these datasets can be either simulations or combinations of real-world datasets and Randomized Control Trials (RCTs), and **they come with counterfactuals**; they can be used to do causal model validation.

 With CausalForge it is very easy to load a dataset.
 First, you want to load a proper **data loader** given the name of the dataset, and then